RANGERS (1-4-0) at CAPITALS (2-4-0)

 TV: NBCSN, TSN2, RDS2

-Season series: This is the first meeting of the season between the new members of the Metropolitan Division.
-It is the first time these clubs will meet since the Rangers bounced the Capitals from the 2013 Stanley Cup Playoffs in a 5-0 victory in Game 7 of their opening-round series at Verizon Center.
+Season series: This is the first meeting of the season between these members of the new Metropolitan Division.
+It is the first time these clubs will meet since the New York Rangers bounced the Washington Capitals from the 2013 Stanley Cup Playoffs with a 5-0 victory in Game 7 of their opening-round series at Verizon Center.

-Big story: These two teams have split four playoff series in the past five seasons (with New York claiming the past two), but neither have looked like a postseason-caliber club in the first couple weeks of the season.
+Big story: These teams have split four playoff series in the past five seasons (with New York claiming the past two), but neither has looked like a postseason-caliber club in the first couple weeks of the season.